 IRS Audit Triggers

 There are many reasons that you or your business might have been chosen for an IRS tax audit.
-While some audits are triggered by random computer selection, many are initiated because the IRS believes there is an unresolved issue in need of closer examination, such as unfiled returns, the tax credits you claimed, or the financial information you supplied regarding US or foreign income.
+While some audits are triggered by random computer selection, many are initiated because the IRS believes there is an unresolved issue in need of closer examination.
+Typical suspected issues that might lead the IRS to investigate include unfiled returns, the tax credits you claimed, or the financial information you supplied regarding U.S. or foreign income.
 The following factors can all increase your odds of being audited:

 - Claiming large or numerous tax deductions, particularly deductions for business expenses, charitable contributions, or medical expenses

 - Doing business with companies or individuals who have been audited in the past

 - Earning a high level of income, particularly above the $200,000 threshold